MatkoMilic/MatkoMilic/README.md

 - 👋 Hi, I’m @MatkoMilic
 - 🌱 I’m currently learning about IT industry, especially web and mobile technologies.
-- 💞️ I’m looking to collaborate on buisnesses and projects.
+- 💞️ I’m looking to collaborate on different projects and challenges.
 - 📫 How to reach me: matkomilicdev@gmail.com